Anti-Tissue Transglutaminase Antibody

 in wheat, rye, and barley.
-With celiac disease, your body attacks the lining of the bowel, making it less able to absorb nutrients.
-The sensitivity to gluten can also What other tests might I have along with this test?
+With celiac disease, your body attacks the lining of the small bowel, making it less able to absorb nutrients.
+The sensitivity to gluten can What other tests might I have along with this test?

 If your healthcare provider thinks you have celiac disease, he or she may order several other blood tests.
-These may look for antigliadin antibodies and antiendomysium antibodies.
-Your provider may also take a tissue sample (biopsy) from your small bowel to confirm the blood tests' findings.
-The biopsy is important to confirm a diagnosis of celiac put down your throat and into the small intestine.
+These may look for generalized inflammation (C reactive protein Your provider may also take a tissue sample (biopsy) from your small bowel to confirm the blood tests' findings.
+The biopsy is done using a tubelike device (endoscope) put down your throat and into the small intestine.
 Your provider uses it to get the